climateinteractive/SDEverywhere/README.md

 2. Give the following commands to build the web page.
 ~~~
-sde generate --genwebc --spec {model}_web_spec.json {model}
+sde generate --genc --spec {model}_web_spec.json {model}
 sde compile --wasm {model}
 sde generate --genhtml --spec {model}_web_spec.json {model}
 ~~~

-The first command generates C code from your model that is compatible with the web interface.
+The first command generates C code from your model.
 The second command generates a WebAssembly file that can be directly called from the web application.
 The third command generates the web application code (HTML/JS/CSS) needed to run the model and graph the results.

 The commands above create a self-contained application in an `html` folder in your model directory.
 The `html` folder will contain an `index.html` file which can be opened directly in Firefox or hosted on a web server.